Fahad-Alsubaihi/Confluent-SingleStore-Docker-compose/JDBC-Connector.md

 }
 ```
 ## Sink_Connector.json:
-This Connector will create Table Automatically.
+This Connector will create a Table Automatically.
-Create json file whis this configration:
+Create JSON file with this configuration:
 ```
 {
     "name":"test03_Sink_Connector",